goggin13/dotfiles/README.markdown

   * `git fetch`
 * checkout and track a remote branch
   * `git checkout -b local-name origin/remote-name`
+* Reset a file to a specific commit
+  * `git checkout sha1hash file/to/restore`

 ## Files
 * download from remote server